hedmanw/marlin-mining/examples/tasks/jcrocholl/README.md

 - into mainline [MarlinFirmware/Marlin#5f555140be4231fb3ffea8a407414e245cfc12ec](https://github.com/MarlinFirmware/Marlin/commit/5f555140be4231fb3ffea8a407414e245cfc12ec)

 ## Task
 The task is to merge the `fork` files into the `mainline` files.
+The task contains one file to merge: `Marlin_main_cleaned.cpp`.
 The general rule is to accept `fork` changes as evolution, and to accept `mainline` changes that are not in the `fork`.